chinmaykhiste2006-lgtm/fyprojects/README.md

 # ​ First-Year Engineering Projects

 Welcome to my repository of **First-Year Engineering Projects**.
-This repository is a curated collection of my initial explorations into **software development, artificial intelligence, and embedded systems**.
+This repository is a curated collection of my initial explorations into **software development, artificial intelligence, and machine learning**.

 Each project demonstrates problem-solving, coding proficiency, and collaboration skills developed during my first year of engineering.